-In Five Nights at Freddy's, you take on the role of a night security guard with a most eery job.
+For many years now, Five Nights at Freddy's has been one of the best Nintendo Switch games and one of the best iPhone games you can get your hands on.
+You take on the role of a night security guard with an eerie job.
 With limited power, you'll need to survive the night without getting attacked by the animatronics that roam in free mode at night.
 They don't take well to anyone not in an animal suit so you'll need to closely monitor their locations with the limited power you have at your disposal.
 Surviving all five nights heavily depends on getting to know your four enemies and how they move.
-That being said, these are the tips, hints, and cheats we think you need to know to survive all five nights at Freddy Fazbear's Pizza!

 1. Keep the doors open

 Regardless of if you're playing this as an iPhone game or a Nintendo Switch game, these rules are the same.
 The doors are the largest waste of power in the entire game.
 Sure you could keep them closed at all times to ward off enemies but that'd defeat the purpose of the game.
 Not to mention, doing so will barely get you through an hour before you completely run out of power.

 Instead, keep the doors open at all times until you actually hear a character approaching or see one in the doorway.
 Then slam them shut and leave them shut until they disappear.

 2. Use lights sparingly and only under attack